pescemagro/blackboxai-1746881630153/chat-wetransfer-app/README.md

-# Chat WeTransfer App - Real World Ready Version
+# Chat WeTransfer App - Worldwide Peer-to-Peer Encrypted Chat

-This is a local web application for end-to-end encrypted chat conversations with code sharing similar to WeTransfer.
-It is optimized to work locally on Android devices and other platforms.
+This is a local web application for end-to-end encrypted peer-to-peer chat conversations with code sharing similar to WeTransfer.
+It is optimized to work worldwide, including on Android devices.

 ## Features

 - End-to-end encryption using ECDSA keys and AES-GCM encryption
 - Message signing and verification for authenticity
 - Blockchain-like message history with proof of work for integrity
-- Real-time chat using WebSocket (socket.io)
+- Real-time peer-to-peer chat using WebRTC with signaling server
-- Generate and share unique chat room codes
+- Generate and share unique chat room codes for connection
 - Responsive UI with Tailwind CSS, Google Fonts, and Font Awesome
-- Works locally on Android browsers and other devices
+- Works worldwide over the internet with NAT traversal using STUN servers

 ## Setup and Run